rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 6. Create Reservation.
 This API will create Reservation.
 7. Fetch Reservation.
 Once postReservation is executed, please check whether all required details are entered correctly with this API.
 Ensure the value from reservationIdList type=Confirmation is copied into environment variable `Confirmationid` and also `id` from `externalReferences` into `ExternalReferences`

-## 9-Create Multi Leg Reservation
+## 9-Create Multi Leg Reservation OPTIONAL

 Create Reservation which is multi leg reservation.
 This API is to show you how to create Multileg and will not be further used in this collection and therefore do not require any environment variables.

 1. After successful post, Postman will automatically populate environment variable `ReservationId2`
 2. Verify the data with `getReservations` whereby making use of `confirmationNumberList` query parameter which shows you can fetch all leg Reservations with one API.
 You should get 2 Reservations in the response.

-## 10-Modify Reservation Add Preference
+## 10-Modify Reservation Add Preference OPTIONAL

 Pre Arrival where a preference will be added.